 The client backend, after authenticating the request, creates a new linking request with the install ID and third party ID, and send it to the Sentiance API.

-The Sentiance API authenticates the requests with the app token, then performs user linking by associating a person ID and a third party ID to the install ID, and finally returns the response.
+The Sentiance API authenticates the requests with the API key, then performs user linking by associating a person ID and a third party ID to the install ID, and finally returns the response.

 The client backend forwards the response to the app.